Skip to main content

 Contrast should be 3:1 for large text (18pt plain/regular text and higher, or 14pt bold text and higher), 4.5:1 for all other text.
 This applies even if text is overlaid on a visual and can be read programmatically (ie not part of the image itself).

-dedicated contrast checker can help you understand whether your text meets requirements.
-Tools such as Chrome/Firefox browser extensions and Microsoft Paint can help in determining colour values.
+Tools such as Chrome/Firefox browser extensions and Microsoft Paint can help in determining colour values, if you struggle to use the WebAIM checker.

-Alternatively, Colour Contrast Analyser is a free program that allows you to easily check contrast of anything you can see on your screen.
+Alternatively, Colour Contrast Analyser is a free program that, like the WebAIM checker, allows you to easily check contrast of anything you can see on your screen.

 Combining line styles and fill patterns with colour